 Uwimana-Nkusi and Mukakibibi v.
 Rwanda

 The case of Uwimana-Nkusi and Mukakibibi v.
 Rwanda challenges the conviction of two female Rwandan journalists to 4 and 3 years imprisonment on charges of criminal defamation and threatening national security.
 The case had previously been appealed before the Supreme Court of Rwanda, where their previous sentences of 17 and 7 years for criminal defamation, sedition and genocide minimisation had been reduced and partly overturned.
-The African Commission on Human and Peoples’ Rights heard the case in 2015 and a decision is currently pending.
-Read more: Rwandan editor released, continues legal fight and African Commission to decide Kagame insult case
+The African Commission on Human and Peoples’ Rights found in August 2020 that Rwanda had violated the journalists’ right to freedom of expression and that Rwanda’s laws criminalising insult and defamation were in violation of the African Charter on Human and Peoples’ Rights and requested the country to amend them.
+Decision in pdf

 Le Quoc Quan v.
 Vietnam

 In the case of Le Quoc Quan v.
 Vietnam the UN Working Group of Arbitrary Detention found that human rights lawyer and blogger Le Quoc Quan had been arbitrarily detained and his right to a fair trial violated for lawfully exercising his right to freedom of expression.
 The Working Group requested Vietnam to take necessary steps to immediately release Mr Quan and that reparation be granted to him for the arbitrary detention that he suffered.
-Decision in pdf
+Read more: UN Tribunal Condemns the Vietnamese Government for Its Arbitrary Detention of Journalist and Lawyer Le Quoc Quan

 Ismayilova v.
 Azerbaijan

 In Ismayilova v.
-Azerbaijan, the failure of the Azerbaijani authorities to protect Ms Ismayilova’s right to privacy, and their failure to investigate the grave privacy incursions committed against her, are being challenged before the European Court of Human Rights.
-The case has been prioritised by the Court and is currently under consideration.
-Read more: case documentation
+Azerbaijan, the failure of the Azerbaijani authorities to protect Ms Ismayilova’s right to privacy, and their failure to investigate the grave privacy incursions committed against her, were challenged before the European Court of Human Rights.
+The Court found a violation of Ms Ismayilova’s privacy and freedom of expression rights and ordered Azerbaijan to pay compensation.
+Judgment in pdf

 The Federation of African Journalists & Others v.
 The Gambia

 The Federation of African Journalists & Others v.
-The Gambia challenges two cases of torture committed by the Gambian authorities against journalist while in custody.
-The Court is also considering the complaint that The Gambia’s maintaining and implementing criminal defamation, sedition and false news laws constitutes a violation of its obligations under international law.
-Read more: Gambian criminal laws challenged in Court of Justice of Economic Community of West African States
+The Gambia successfully challenged two cases of torture committed by the Gambian authorities against journalist while in custody.
+The Court also found that The Gambia’s maintaining and implementation of criminal defamation, sedition and false news laws constituted a violation of its obligations under international law.
+Judgment in pdf

 Reeyot Alemu & Eskinder Nega v.
 Ethiopia

 The case of Reeyot Alemu & Eskinder Nega v.
 Ethiopia challenges the prosecution and conviction of two Ethiopian journalists under Ethiopia’s 2009 Anti-Terrorism Proclamation, arguing a violation of their right to freedom of expression, right to a fair trial, and Ms Alemu’s right to adequate healthcare.
 The African Commission on Human and Peoples’ Rights ordered interim measures to be taken regarding the provision of healthcare to Ms Alemu.
-A decision on admissibility of the case is currently pending.
-Read more: Ethiopian Journalists Challenge Use of Terror Laws
+The complaint has been declared admissible for Ms Alemu; a challenge of the inadmissibility decision on Mr Nega’s claim is currently pending.
+Read more: Ethiopian journalist Reeyot Alemu released